hiiamboris/red-mezz-warehouse-gitlab-mirror/morph.md

 ---

-Joining:
+**Joining**:
 ```
 >> morph/auto/into [1 2 3 4] ['x ...] ['x (not 'x | " ") ...] ""
 == "1 2 3 4"
 ```
 Since intermediate data model is not a sequence, but a tree of named branches (explained below), we cannot check for tail of input during emission.
-So we use `not 'x` rule to see if there are more `x`s or not, so we don't get close the output with space.\
+So we use `not 'x` rule to see if there are more `x`s or not, so we don't get close the output with space.

 `/into` lets us emit directly into a new string.

 ---

-Simple CSV-like codec.
+Simple **CSV-like codec**.

-First we define a few rules:
+First we define a few rules.

 ```
 csv-src: context with scan-rules [
 	value-char: negate charset "^/,"